rfbproto/rfbproto/rfbproto.rst

 any associated motion, it should use the value 0x7FFF in the *x-position* and *y-position* fields of the `PointerEvent`_

-Servers are advised to implement this psuedo-encoding if the virtual desktop is associated a input device that expects relative coordinates, for example, a virtual machine with a PS/2 mouse.
+Servers are advised to implement this pseudo-encoding if the virtual desktop is associated a input device that expects relative coordinates, for example, a virtual machine with a PS/2 mouse.
 Prior to this extension, a server with such a input device would have to perform the